jackdewinter/pymarkdown/readme.md

 - properly address any issues with existing rules
 - implement missing rules
 - yaml support for front-matter
+- better format for "plugins info"

 ### Priority 3 - Like To Solve in next 3 m

+- determine which errors to print and which to log
 - (performance) debug: search for any cases where adding a call to `is_debug_enabled` would be helpful
 - (performance) assert: do as little as possible to ensure better performance
 - (performance) else: ??